 Before we go any further – I’m going to put a horrible question to you.
 Say your programmatic media budget totalled an eye-watering £10.
 How much of that £10 spent on programmatic media is actually served in advertising to the real-life audience you’ve paid for?
 No idea?
 I’m not surprised.
 And this is for two main reasons.
 Firstly, the supply chain for programmatic media buying is confusing, convoluted and it leaks value.
-Everyone involved from your media agency to your ad exchange to your data management platform to your demand side platform to your supply side platform is inevitably taking a cut from your £10 media budget and I imagine that you have no idea how much value is seeping out in that process.
-Secondly, as an industry we’re plagued by sophisticated ad fraud.
-While progress is being made, we still struggle to know if the audience we’re serving ads to are indeed real-life female fitness enthusiasts, for example, or bots designed to emulate the digital behaviours of female fitness enthusiasts.
+Everyone involved from your media agency to your ad exchange to your data management platform to your demand-side platform to your supply-side platform is inevitably taking a cut from your £10 media budget and I imagine that you have no idea how much value is seeping out in that process.
+Secondly, as an industry, we’re plagued by sophisticated ad fraud.
+While progress is being made, we still struggle to know if the audience we’re serving ads to is indeed real-life female fitness enthusiasts, for example, or bots designed to emulate the digital behaviours of female fitness enthusiasts.

 Now imagine that we could reorganise our programmatic buying into blocks.
 You would be able to see each player in the programmatic media buying process, from the media agency down to the specific publisher who displayed your ad, creating greater transparency in the supply chain.
 This could help you hold different players to account or indeed help eliminate some of the more superfluous intermediaries in the chain, streamlining the process and creating greater cost-efficiencies.